 Yes.
-Although Ventura Cable Channel 6 TV is only for noncommercial programs, the Producer of the Our Ventura TV series can also create TV programs, ads and business videos for other TV channels as well as the Internet.
+Although Ventura Cable Channel 6 TV is only for noncommercial programs, the Producer and crew of Our Ventura TV also create TV programs, commercials and business videos for other TV channels, as well as the Internet.
 Details for TV commercial production, as well as having them placed on local, regional and national TV, are available at SkyworksMarketing.com.

 Is there any Opportunity for Programs to be Broadcast more Broadly than just the City of Ventura?